postandcourier/infant-mortality/four-main-text.md

 The transfusion didn’t go well.
 The doctors were “in there twice as long as they like to be,” Erin said.

-“We almost lost him twice,” Sullivan said of the unborn baby boy who was not cooperating by moving around too much.
+“We almost lost him twice,” Sullivan said of the then-unborn baby boy who was not cooperating by moving around too much.

 Sullivan had managed to get about three-quarters of the transfusion blood into the baby’s umbilical cord when the baby kicked the needle out.
 Rather than try to stick the cord again, Sullivan opted to use an old trick described by the physicians who perfected the technique.
 He jabbed the needle into the baby’s belly, where it would take longer for the blood transfusion to be absorbed.
 He hoped that might prevent the need for a second transfusion.